SalesConnection/Caction-Support/docs/Digital_Form_Template_Settings.md

       <img src="img/DF_Template_Settings_Step_14.png" alt="DF Template Settings Step 14">
     </p>

+    *Note: Product mapping is for prepopulating the field in the form upon creation of the form by the user(s).
+The mapping is done based off the Product Services field in the system.<br>

 15. Click on the field that you want to map with.

     <p align="center">